atbcb/usab-uswds/README.md

 The reference to `datafile` referers to the name of the file in `_data/collections.yml` and loops through the values.
 Feel free to modify this as needed.

 ✅  There are two different kinds of `pages`, one does not have a side bar navigation, and the other uses `_includes/sidenav.html`.
-You can enable this option by adding `sidenav: true` to your page front matter.
+You can enable this option by adding `toc: sidenav.html` to your page front matter.

 ```
 ---
 title: Document with Sidenav
 layout: page
-sidenav: true
+toc: sidenav.html
 permalink: /document-with-sidenav
 ---
 ```